bcgov/nr-polaris-collection/polaris/deploy/roles/jdk/README.md

 4. **Manage Certificates:** Downloads and imports certificates into the JDK's cacerts file.
 5. **Configure JCE:** Downloads and installs the JCE policy files (for JDK 8).
 6. **Patch Intention:** Patches the intention with the JDK version.

+## Dependencies

+This role's default values are dependant on the values in the common role.

 ## Example Playbooks